paulb/clojure-utilities/README.md

 - fix :init conflicts (bypassed by using injections)

 - Other functions/macros
-- macro to print evaluation of macro (recursive if requested to n levels)
+- extend macro expander to expand n levels only on request?
-- pp shortcut for pprint
+- pp shortcut for pprint?

+- support excluding functions from the current namespace (if this is possible)
+  - so that people can redefine functions they know they don't need direct access to
+  - only used if functions are referred locally

 ## Issues